-The Codorus Watershed fund was established in 2001 and works to develop strategic direction and action plans to build on the work of existing watershed improvement programs and leverage new public and private investment to improve the health and vitality of the Codorus and its environs.
+The Codorus Watershed fund works to develop strategic direction and action plans to build on the work of existing watershed improvement programs and leverage new public and private investment to improve the health and vitality of the Codorus and its environs.

 Agriculture and Land Preservation

 Established with the Robert R. Anderson Family Fund.
 This also includes the Kristen E. Baylor Memorial and Early and Margaret Brown Family funds.